 - That you have made arrangements to transfer the deposit into your solicitors account so that it is cleared in time for an exchange.
 You may want to negotiate on the size of the deposit, which is normally 10% of the value of the property.
 However even if you agree to pay less than 10% you are still liable for 10% of the value of the property if you later pull out of the agreement.
 Therefore if you pay a 5% deposit and pull out of buying the property you will not only lose your deposit but also legally owe an additional 5% of the value of the property

-13. Your solicitor will exchange contracts for you.
-This is usually done by both solicitors/conveyancers reading out the contracts over the phone (which is recorded) to make sure the contracts are identical, and then immediately sending them to one another in the post
+You and the seller will agree on a date and time to exchange contracts at any time on any given day.
+Your solicitor will exchange contracts for you, which is usually done by both solicitors/conveyancers reading out the contracts over the phone (which is recorded) to make sure the contracts are identical, and then immediately sending them to one another in the post.

 Once you have exchanged contracts you will be in a legally binding contract to buy the property with a fixed date for moving.
 This means that:

 - If you do not complete the purchase, you will lose your deposit and owe the seller more if the deposit was less than 10%

-- the seller has to sell or you can sue them
+- The seller has to sell or you can sue them

-- the seller can no longer accept another offer (you no longer need to worry about being gazumped)
+- The seller can no longer accept another offer (you no longer need to worry about being gazumped)